Close Menu

 Partner-led Service

-What limited company closure method should you choose?
+What solvent company closure method should you choose?

-If you’re ready to retire or move on to other projects and are sure you won’t need a limited company again, it makes sense to close it down.
-That reduces the administration burden associated with making it dormant.
-If the limited company is solvent (can pay all its debts), there are two company closure routes: Voluntary Dissolution and a Members’ Voluntary Liquidation.
+If you’re ready to retire or move on to other projects and are sure you won’t need the limited company again, it makes sense to close it down.
+If the limited company is solvent (can pay all its debts), there are two company closure routes: voluntary dissolution or a solvent liquidation via a Members’ Voluntary Liquidation.
 Here we’ll guide you through each procedure so you know what to expect.

 Voluntary Dissolution - inexpensive and informal